Jahia/jcrestapi/README.md

 ### Workspace and language

-You can access all the different workspaces and languages available in the Jahia Digital Factory JCR repository.
+You can access all the different workspaces and languages available in the Jahia Digital Experience Manager JCR repository.
 However, you must choose a combination of workspace _and_ language at any one time to work with JCR data.
 Which workspace and language to use are specified in the URI path, using first, the escaped workspace name followed by the language code associated with the language you wish to retrieve data in.